prometheus-operator/prometheus-operator/Documentation/designs/status-subresource.md

 type ServiceMonitorConditionType string

 const (
-	// Valid indicates if the operator considers the service monitor to be valid.
-	ServiceMonitorValid ServiceMonitorConditionType = "Valid"
 	// Selected indicates if the service monitor is reconciled by the referenced Prometheus object.
 	ServiceMonitorReconciled ServiceMonitorConditionType = "Reconciled" )